 In this paper, we present a formal model of prioritized goals and their dynamics that addresses some of these issues.
-In our framework, an agent can have multiple goals at different priority levels, possibly inconsistent with each other.
+Specifically, we propose a framework, where an agent can have multiple goals at different priority levels, possibly inconsistent with each other.
 We define intentions as the maximal set of highest priority goals that is consistent given the agent's knowledge.
-Our model of goals supports the specification of general temporally extended goals, not just achievement goals.
+Our model supports the specification of general temporally extended goals, not just achievement goals, and handles subgoals and their dynamics.

 We start with a (possibly inconsistent) initial set of prioritized goals or desires that are totally ordered according to priority, and specify how these goals evolve when actions/events occur and the agent's knowledge changes.
 We define the agent's chosen goals or intentions in terms of this goal hierarchy.
-Our agents maximize their utility; they will abandon a chosen goal $\phi$ if an opportunity to commit to a higher priority but inconsistent with $\phi$ goal arises.
+Our agents maximize their utility; they will abandon a chosen goal φ if an opportunity to commit to a higher priority but inconsistent with φ goal arises.
 To this end, we keep all prioritized goals in the goal base unless they are explicitly dropped.
-At every step, we compute an optimal set of chosen goals given the hierarchy of prioritized goals, preferring higher priority goals such that chosen goals are consistent with each other and with the agent's knowledge.
+At every step, we compute an optimal set of chosen goals given the hierarchy of prioritized goals, preferring higher priority goals, such that chosen goals are consistent with each other and with the agent's knowledge.
 Thus at any given time, some goals in the hierarchy are active, i.e. chosen, while others are inactive.
 Some of these inactive goals may later become active, e.g. if a higher priority active goal that is currently blocking an inactive goal becomes impossible.
+We also show how the dependencies between goals and subgoals can be modeled.
+Finally, we prove some interesting properties about the dynamics of chosen goals.

-Our formalization of prioritized goals ensures that the agent always tries to maximize her utility, and as such displays an idealized form of rationality.
-In the Section 5, we discuss how this relates to Bratman's [2] theory of practical reasoning.
-We use an action theory based on the situation calculus [12] along with our formalization of paths in the situation calculus as our base formalism.
+As mentioned above, our formalization of prioritized goals ensures that the agent always tries to maximize her utility, and as such a limitation of our framework is that it displays an idealized form of rationality.
+In Section 5, we discuss how this relates to Bratman's theory of practical reasoning [10].
+We use an action theory based on the situation calculus [11] along with our formalization of paths in the situation calculus as our base formalism.

-In the next section, we outline our base framework.
-In Section 3, we formalize paths in the situation calculus to support modeling goals.
+The paper is organized as follows: in the next section, we outline our base framework.
+In Section 3, we formalize paths in the situation calculus to support modeling temporally extended goals.
 In Section 4, we present our model of prioritized goals.
-In Section 5 and 6, we present our formalization of goal dynamics and discuss some of its properties.
+In section 5, we present our formalization of goal dynamics and discuss some of its properties.
+In Section 6, we discuss what it means for an agent to have a subgoal and how subgoals change as a result of changes to their parent goals.
 Then in the last section, we summarize our results, discuss previous work in this area, and point to possible future work.